Most Underrated Sports Broadcasters of All Time

 While announcers such as Michaels gained fame on a national stage, other broadcasting greats either toiled in local markets with limited audiences or were overshadowed by better-known peers in their signature sports.

-Our list of the 20 most underrated sports announcers in history doesn’t include any of the names on the American Sportscasters’ Association rankings of the Top 50 of all time, but these greats also have left an indelible mark — and countless memories — through their long, distinguished careers behind the mic.
+These are the most underrated sports broadcasters of all time.
+They have left an indelible mark — and countless memories — through their long, distinguished careers behind the mic.

 Andres Cantor: The Sound of 'Gooooooooal!'